syncfusion-content/flutter-docs/Flutter/SfCartesianChart/getting-started.md

 ---
 layout: post
-title: Getting Started for Syncfusion Flutter Charts(SfCartesianChart)
+title: Getting started with Flutter Cartesian Charts (SfCartesianChart).
 description:  Learn how to create the syncfusion Flutter charts, add series, legend ,markers and other features in Chart.
 platform: flutter
 control: Chart